Script Development / Simple Cache DFF.CACHE

 |

-Using set structures can store non-repeating members and guarantee order according to a specified score (score
+Using the sorted set structure, you can save non-repeating members and keep them ordered by a specified score (score

 DFF.CACHE.zadd(...)